Katie McCabe: International career

 At the 2014 UEFA Under-19 Championship, McCabe featured as Ireland won their group, before crashing 4–0 to a Vivianne Miedema-inspired Netherlands in the semi-final.

 In March 2015 national coach Susan Ronan gave McCabe a senior debut against Hungary at the 2015 Istria Cup, a 1–1 draw.
 A quad injury kept McCabe out of Ireland's 3–0 UEFA Euro 2017 qualifying defeat by Spain on 26 November 2015 at Tallaght Stadium, Dublin.
 At the 2016 Cyprus Cup, McCabe scored her first international goal to secure a 1–1 draw with Italy.

 McCabe featured in Ronan's squad for the UEFA Euro qualifying stage, making seven appearances in total.
 In August 2017, new national team coach Colin Bell appointed 21-year-old McCabe as the Ireland captain, the youngest captain in the history of the team.

 In April 2021, she earned her 50th cap for Ireland against Belgium.
 In September 2021, the FAI announced that it would implement equal pay for its men's and women's national teams, after negotiations led by McCabe and men's captain Séamus Coleman.

 McCabe and manager Vera Pauw led Ireland to qualify for the 2023 FIFA World Cup, the first major tournament appearance in the team's history.
 On 26 July 2023 she scored an Olympico goal in their group stage match against Canada, becoming her country's first-ever goal-scorer at the Women's World Cup.
 This goal won the 2023 Ireland international goal of the year.
 Ireland was ultimately defeated by Canada 2–1, eliminating them from the tournament.
 McCabe said she was saddened by the result, but added that "this is our first ever major tournament and I know for a fact, given those performances we put in, it won't be our last."

-McCabe captained the Irish team during the UEFA Women's Euro 2025 qualifiers.
+McCabe captained the Irish team during the UEFA Euro 2025 qualifiers.
 Advancing to the playoffs, they took a win over Georgia, with a 6-0 victory in the opening leg.
 They were eventually knocked out by Wales.

 On 28 October 2025, McCabe earned her 100th cap for Ireland in a 2–1 defeat to Belgium, as well as being promoted in the Nations League.

 Personal life

 McCabe has 10 siblings, six sisters and four brothers, and was raised in Kilnamanagh.
-Her siblings include Gary McCabe, who played in the League of Ireland Premier Division from 2007 to 2018, and Lauryn McCabe, who currently plays for Bohemian Under-19 and has previously been included in Ireland Under-16 squads.
+Her siblings include Gary McCabe, who played in the League of Ireland Premier Division from 2007 to 2018, and Lauryn McCabe, who currently plays for Bohemian and has previously been included in Ireland Under-16 squads.

 She is openly lesbian.
-In June 2019, McCabe revealed she had been in a relationship with fellow Irish footballer Ruesha Littlejohn since 2016, and that women's football was very accepting of LGBT people.
-The couple split in May 2023.
-McCabe is currently in a relationship with Arsenal teammate and Australian international, Caitlin Foord.
+McCabe has been in a relationship with former Arsenal teammate and Australian international, Caitlin Foord since May 2023.
+She was previously in a relationship with fellow Irish footballer Ruesha Littlejohn from 2016 until 2023.

 While playing in the Irish Women's National League, McCabe worked as a grill coordinator at a Nando's restaurant in Tallaght.